 Not being open and out is more than keeping quiet about your sex life or your gender identity — it means hiding your most meaningful relationships and experiences, your social history, your friends and partners, your hobbies and interests, etc. Being closeted prevents the development of authentic relationships and reinforces social isolation.”

 - Adapted from Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008

-7. AN ONGOING COMMITMENT: STAFF EDUCATION
+7. An ongoing Commitment: Staff Education

 “Given the uniqueness of the long-term care home environment, education must be offered to all staff on all shifts within all long-term care homes.”

-- Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008
+- Diversity Our Strength: LGBT Toolkit, Toronto Long Term Care Homes and Services, 2008.

 At the outset of the NSRAP Elders Project, from our first community consultation and throughout our involvement with Northwood, the need for education has consistently been stressed.
 LGBT history is not taught, and most Canadians under the age of 5O are probably unaware that, prior to 1969, a gay person could be deemed a “dangerous sexual offender” and jailed indefinitely for engaging in same sex activity with another consenting adult.
 (See Appendix II, LGBT Timeline, 1966)

 Furthermore, within the LGBT community (as in the general population) there is ignorance about aging issues, even amongst community activists.
 As LGBT people grow older, they may feel uncomfortable in some social settings and there are not enough opportunities for different generations to meet and exchange their views.